dCache/dcache/docs/TheBook/src/main/markdown/dcache-minimal-installation.md

-Now we will migrate the file using the folllowing command:
+Now we will migrate the file using the following command:

 > migration move -target=pool -- poolA